[Home ] [Archive] [ فارسی ]

 Zeinab Dalaee , Shadi Moghadam * , Fatemeh Vismeh , Vahadeh Bahrami , Mina Khadem , Amir Mohammad Heydari

-Introduction and Aim: Restless legs syndrome is a common neurosensory-motor disorder characterized by an unpleasant sensation in the legs, usually at the beginning of sleep.
-The aim of the present study was to investigate the prevalence of restless legs syndrome and its relationship with repetitive negative thoughts among medical students at Islamic Azad University of Arak.
+Background and Aim: Restless legs syndrome (RLS) is a common sensorimotor neurological disorder characterized by an unpleasant sensation in the lower limbs, particularly during the early stages of sleep.
+This condition may be associated with significant psychological consequences.
+The present study aimed to determine the prevalence of RLS and its association with repetitive negative thinking among medical sciences students.

-Keywords: Restless legs syndrome, Repetitive Negative Thoughts, Medical student
+Keywords: Restless legs syndrome, Repetitive negative thinking, Medical students, Sleep disorders, Mental health

 Type of Study: Research | Subject: medicine, paraclinic